Become a Counselor in New Jersey

 - The counseling profession

 “Supervision” is shorthand for post-graduate, directed experience in professional counseling under supervision in a work setting.
-New Jersey requires aspiring LPCs to complete 4,500 hours of supervision.
-One thousand five hundred of these hours may be obtained through 30 additional semester credits in counseling, and another 1,500 may be met through a master’s degree practicum/internship.
+New Jersey requires aspiring LPCs to complete 4,500 hours of supervision throughout three years.
+Up to 1,500 of these hours may be obtained through 30 additional semester credits in counseling.
 Supervision should include at least 50 hours of face-to-face direction from an approved supervisor per year at the rate of one hour a week, with no more than 10 hours being group supervision.

-LPCs and LACs in New Jersey can expect to pay the following fees for their license, renewal, and examination:
+LPCs and LACs in New Jersey can expect to pay the following fees for their license and renewal:

 LPC/LAC Application: $75

-LCP licenses in New Jersey expire biennially on November 30 of each even-numbered year.
-License renewal requires payment of the appropriate fees (see above) and the completion of Continuing Education.
+LPC licenses in New Jersey expire biennially.
+License renewal requires payment of the appropriate fees and the completion of continuing education.

-New Jersey LPCs are required to complete 40 hours of CE during each two-year renewal period.
+New Jersey LPCs are required to complete 40 hours of continuing education (CE) during each two-year renewal period.
 At least five of those hours must focus on ethics and three on social and cultural competency.
+If more than 40 CE hours are gained in the two year period, a maximum of 10 can carry over to the next biennial renewal.
+Continuing education hours can be earned from accrediting or national organizations, teaching graduate coursework, authoring a professional journal article, presenting a course, or taking a course in a counseling related topic.

 Average Counselor Salary in New Jersey